lynnfaraday/aresmush.com/tutorials/config/fs3skills_chargen.md

 FS3 lets you assign starting skills and specialties for different groups.
 For example, you may want to ensure that people from a certain colony all start with a particular language, or that people in a certain position start with certain professional skills.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** As with the rating limits, these are soft targets.
-The app command status will have a warning if any starting skills are missing or too low.
+{% include note.html content="As with the rating limits, these are soft targets.
+The app command status will have a warning if any starting skills are missing or too low." %}

-> <i class="fa fa-info-circle"></i> **Tip:** Despite the word 'skills' in the name, you can also include attributes and advantages in the skills list.
-It's just intended mainly for skills.
+{% include tip.html content="Despite the word 'skills' in the name, you can also include attributes and advantages in the skills list.
+It's just intended mainly for skills." %}

 ### Group Skills